The IRC in Boise, ID

 Refugees are people fleeing violence and persecution—in DR Congo, Somalia, Afghanistan and other countries in crisis.
 They are seeking safety and the chance to move their lives forward.

 The United States has a long tradition of sheltering those fleeing conflict and persecution.
-Once refugees have been identified by the United Nations refugee agency and cleared for resettlement, the U.S. government works with the IRC and eight other national resettlement agencies to help them restart their lives in America.
-Out of the nearly 30 million refugees in the world, fewer than 1 percent are considered for resettlement worldwide.
+Once refugees have been identified by the United Nations refugee agency and cleared for resettlement, the U.S. government works with the IRC and nine other national resettlement agencies to help them restart their lives in America.
+Out of the nearly 30 million refugees in the world, fewer than 1% are considered for resettlement worldwide.

 Refugees may be placed in a city where they have relatives or friends, or where there’s an established community that shares their language or culture.
 Other considerations include the cost of living and a community’s ability to provide medical services.
 However, as legal U.S. residents, refugees may live in any city and state they choose.

-Each year, the IRC in Boise formally consults with the State Refugee Coordinator, medical service providers who work with refugees, the Boise City Police, the Boise and Meridian School Districts and the Idaho Department of Health and Welfare, to make sure our civic systems can support all the refugees we hope to welcome.
-We meet quarterly with Governor Otter’s office as well.
+Each year, the IRC in Boise formally consults with the state refugee coordinator, medical service providers who work with refugees, the Boise city police, the Boise and Meridian school districts and the Idaho Department of Health and Welfare, to make sure our civic systems can support all the refugees we hope to welcome.
+We meet quarterly with the governor's office as well.

 Learn more about how refugee resettlement works.